 Future Proofing our Technology – The Journey from MapReduce to Kafka

-We rose to the challenge and implemented an open source technology called Kafka on one of our client’s platforms.
+We rose to the challenge and implemented an open source technology called Kafka on one of our client’s platform.
 Kafka has been in production for years, but in the banking and finance industry, it’s relatively new.
 We’re excited to be exploring new frontiers of technology and innovation, but let’s go back to why we needed this change in the first place.

-Prior to Kafka, our developers were using MapReduce in batch ingestion mode for the Analytics Platform.
+Prior to Kafka, our developers were using MapReduce in batch ingestion mode for the Analytics Solution.
 The batch would run at the end of the day, so the data ingestion and processing would be running through the night.
 At the time, the batch ingestion process was the latest technology, but data was only available on a d+1 basis.

 This process worked on the platform initially as it was scalable, which means if you need more processing power, you can add more machines.
 But MapReduce isn’t effectively scalable, because the computing power and storage capacity is bound together.
 To reach the level of cost efficiency we owe our clients, the two capacities must be separate.
 With Kafka, we can turn the machines off when we don’t need them.

 Before, the difficulty with scaling using MapReduce is that once a new node is added to a cluster, the data arrives in that node.
 Before turning it off, a developer would have to make sure all the data is stored locally before the machine can be removed.
 MapReduce runs on a traditional hadoop cluster with several worker nodes supporting hdfs storage.
 As a result, the process accrued server costs 24/7.